-The state government is calling for more land to be put forward for social and affordable housing in regional Victoria, with Moorabool and Golden Plains considered priority areas.
+The Victorian government is calling for more land to be put forward for social and affordable housing in regional Victoria, with Moorabool and Golden Plains considered priority areas.

 Rental market data shows housing affordability in regional Victoria has fallen to its lowest level since data was first collected in 2000.

 Housing Minister Richard Wynne said the government was calling on landowners and developers in regional Victoria to put forward developments and vacant land that could be turned into social or affordable housing.

 They are encouraged to partner with community housing providers, local government and other organisations to submit proposals to Homes Victoria.

 The action is part of Victoria's $5.3 billion Big Housing Build.